DOT Physicals in New Milford, CT – Only $125

-Are you in need of a DOT physical?
+Are you in need of a DOT physical—equivalent to a CDL physical exam?
 All drivers must have a DOT physical every 24 months.
 DOCS Urgent Care of New Milford offers walk-in physicals and accepts most major insurance plans.
 One of our certified FMCSA doctors will take you through the DOT exam so you can continue driving safely.

 QUALITY, AFFORDABLE CARE

 What is a DOT (department of transportation) Physical?

 A Department of Transportation Physical is a physical examination that determines if a commercial driver is healthy and capable of fulfilling the duties of operating a large commercial vehicle.
 A DOT physical—a.k.a.
 CDL physical exam—will review the driver’s medical history and test the driver’s current health condition.
 It is the job of the doctor to determine to the best of their knowledge whether or not the driver is fit for work.
 This is done through an evaluation process relating to the daily job duties associated with being a commercial driver.

 Make sure you’re honest and upfront with your doctor.
 A DOT physical will check your hearing, digestion, diseases or risk of diseases, and any drug or alcohol use.

 Are CDL Physicals the same as dot physicals?